darrenFrowen/Cross-Tenant-DevOps-ServiceConnection/Cross-Tenant-DevOps-ServiceConnection.md

 For the purpose of this document the Azure Subscription is named `Contoso` with short name `con`.

-**Create a DevOps Variable Group or Azure Keyvault to store the following sensitive key values.**
+**Create a DevOps Variable Group or Azure Keyvault as secret to store the following sensitive key values.**

 - Application Client ID `clientId`
 - Directory Tenant ID `tenantId`